-- Toss in the cucumber and apple pieces, and you already have a great salad.
+- Toss in the cucumber and apple pieces.

-- But more often than not, I like to massage it in my homemade pesto recipe made with fresh avocado and other hearty ingredients to make the kale super creamy.
+- More often than not, I like to massage it in my homemade pesto recipe made with fresh avocado and other hearty ingredients to make the kale salad super creamy.

-- This pesto recipe is put together in minutes, so I always make it ad hoc.
+- This recipe is put together in minutes, so I always make it ad hoc.

-- But feel free to make it ahead and enjoy for whenever you want to add some pizzazz to raw salads or plates of pasta.
+- But feel free to make this avocado pesto ahead and enjoy it whenever you want to add some pizzazz to raw salads or plates of pasta.

 - Store in an airtight container or sealed mason jar and refrigerate for up to 3 or 4 days.

-- Garlic: the amount is not going to overpower the pesto taste, but it is just enough to give it a little zip.
+- Garlic: the amount will not overpower the taste, but it is just enough to give it a little zip.

-- Roasted, salted sunflower seeds: it replaces nuts in this dressing, but still gives you that mild nutty flavor.
-Roasted seeds enhance the taste.
+- Roasted, salted sunflower seeds: it replaces nuts in this dressing but still gives you that mild nutty flavor.
+Roasted seeds enhance the overall taste.

-- Extra virgin olive oil: you can go a bit lighter on the olive oil if preferred, but this pesto needs some fat to compliment the herbal flavors and help coat the vegetable.
+- Extra virgin olive oil: you can go a bit lighter on the olive oil if preferred, but this sauce needs a bit to compliment the herbal flavors and help coat the vegetables.